jeetnakrani/UNO_REVERSE/README.md

 💎✨ Agentic AI Scheduling Assistant

-🧨 The Problem
+🧨 The Problem:
 "When are you free?" — the question that haunts every team.

 Scheduling meetings across time zones and busy calendars is frustrating, slow, and full of conflicts.
 Existing tools only suggest slots — they don't think or negotiate.

-💡 Our Visionary Solution
+💡 Our Visionary Solution:

 Introducing Agentic AI Scheduling Assistant — your smart, autonomous AI that handles meeting scheduling like a human assistant on steroids.